 On a quick note: The best restaurants on Mykonos island that you should definitely not miss are Fokos tavern, M-eating, Bakalo, Nice n’ easy, To Maereio, Kastro’s, Blue Myth, Kalita and Nikolas tavern.

-Below, we explain why Mykonos is considered a gastronomic bliss, along with extra information regarding dining establishments on the island.
+Click on "read more" to discover more information about Santorini restaurants: where to eat, what to order, why Mykonos is considered a gastronomic bliss along with extra information regarding dining establishments on the island.

 ✔ COOKING CLASSES IN MYKONOS